TheBlueZayn/Python-Programming/README.md

 - password_generator.ipynb contains the code for the Password generator.

 ### Number Guessing
-- A programme that chooses a random number from 0 to 20 as a guess answer
+- A programme that chooses a random number from 0 to 20
-- Player inputs a guess.
+- Player has to guess the number
 - Programme tells you if the value is too low or too high.
-- You get to guess another number if guess is incorrect.
+- Player gset to guess another number if guess is incorrect.
-- Programme terminates only when you guess the right number.
+- Programme terminates only when you the guess is correct.

 ### Password Generator